orgua/shepherd_v2_planning/09_dev_roadmap.rst

 Development-Roadmap
 -------------------

-- work out master plan / concept
+- work out concept
-   - testbed
+   - testbed, ZIH, Server
    - hardware
-   - basic software
+   - (basic) software
 - order hardware-devices (budget-availability is limited)
 - order some beaglebone AI to test new capabilities (if needed)
 - range tests on cfaed-floors